XITRIX/Moonlight-Switch/README.md

 ## Mouse
 With touch screen you can move your coursor.

-While touching screen RT and LR buttons will work like left and right mouse buttons.
+While touching screen ZR and ZL buttons will work like left and right mouse buttons.

 Scrolling not supported yet.